Somatic and Emotion-Focused Therapy

 Clients of all identities are welcome in my practice.
 I am LGBTQ+ affirming.

-• Accelerated Experiential Dynamic Psychotherapy (AEDP) - An attachment-based, relational, somatic, and experiential trauma therapy
+• Accelerated Experiential Dynamic Psychotherapy (AEDP) - A powerful relational, somatic, and experiential trauma therapy

 • Internal Family Systems (IFS) - A model of “parts work.”
 This modality helps you understand the organization of your mind and offers tools to resolve inner conflicts and treat yourself with greater patience and compassion